 For the Competitive Gamer

-Gamers need speed and precision without the distracting noise that can be picked up by a microphone.
+Gamers require speed and precision without distracting noise that can be picked up by a microphone.

-- Switches: Silent linear switches are king here.
-Their smooth travel allows for rapid, repeated keystrokes.
+- Switches: Silent linear switches are ideal, as their smooth travel allows for rapid, repeated keystrokes.

 - Features: Prioritize low latency (wired or 2.4GHz wireless), N-key rollover, and durable construction.
 RGB lighting is a bonus, but performance is key.